Some Gucci tiger pillows came up in my Pinterest feed. I don’t shop at Gucci, it’s a bit out of my price range, and I’m not one for designer labels.

 How To Make An Embroidery Patch Tiger Pillow

-3. Next, measure your pillow.
-To fit a 40×40 cm pillow cover, I cut both fabrics to a square 42 x 42 cm, this allowed for a 1 cm seam margin.
+Step 3: Next, measure your pillow.
+To fit a 40×40 cm pillow cover, I cut both fabrics to a square 42 x 42 cm; this allowed for a 1 cm seam margin.

-5. Next, I secured the embroidery patches to the fabric using an iron.
-Put the iron on the hottest setting (turn off the steam), place a piece of scrap cotton fabric between the iron and the patch to protect it.
-Then iron the patch to the tartan fabric, pass the iron over the patch for about 30 seconds.
+Step 5: I secured the embroidery patches to the fabric using an iron.
+Put the iron on the hottest setting (turn off the steam), and place a piece of scrap cotton fabric between the iron and the patch to protect it.
+Then iron the patch to the tartan fabric, and pass the iron over the patch for about 30 seconds.

-7. Next, lay the denim backing fabric on top of the fringe and pin the pillow cover pieces right sides together.
-Stich the two pieces together, leave a gap large enough for the pillow/cushion inserts on one side.
+Step 7: Next, lay the denim backing fabric on top of the fringe and pin the pillow cover pieces right sides together.
+Stitch the two pieces together, leaving a large gap for the pillow/cushion inserts on one side.

 Finishing off the Tiger Pillow

-8. Turn the tiger pillow right sides out, using the hole left for the insert.
-Place the pillow pad in the cover and hand stitch the hole closed.
+Step 8: Turn the tiger pillow’s right sides out, using the hole left for the insert.
+Place the pillow pad in the cover and hand-stitch the hole closed.

-I did think about adding a zipper to the pillow cover to make it removable.
+I considered adding a zipper to the pillow cover to make it removable.
 Then, I realized that I would never wash the cover of this pillow in a machine because it would ruin the fringe.

-However, if you want to make the cover removable, you can either add a zipper or make it an envelope pillow.
+However, if you want to make the cover removable, add a zipper or make it an envelope pillow.
 As I did with my other Sit Down supercross stitched cushion.

-9. Finally, all that is left to do to finish off the pillow is to set the fringe free.
-The fringe trim is kept in place with a thread to make it easy to sew into place.
+Step 9: Finally, all left to do to finish off the pillow is set the fringe free.
+The fringe trim is kept with a thread to make it easy to sew into place.
 Pull these threads out to release the fringe.

-I’m really happy with my rather funky-looking tiger pillow and I’m going to be making another one soon, as I have another tartan skirt.
-I’m just trying to decide what words to use and what embroidery patch.
+I’m thrilled with my rather funky-looking tiger pillow and will make another one soon, as I have another tartan skirt.
+I’m just deciding what words to use and what embroidery patch.

-I think that these embroidery patch cushions would look great just on the denim.
-They would look a bit like biker jackets and would add a bit of Rock ‘n Roll fun to any couch or chair.
+These embroidery patch cushions would look great just on the denim.
+They would look like biker jackets and add a bit of Rock ‘n Roll fun to any couch or chair.